 - This modern retro games emulator supports spatial anti-aliasing, anisotropic filters, and powerful pixel shaders for delivering a better playing experience.

-- Users can also use their PlayStation DualShock controllers or Xbox 360 controllers for playing classic arcades.
+- Users can also use their PlayStation DualShock controllers or Xbox 360 controllers to play classic arcades.

 - Dolphin enables users to load personalized texture maps and save progress on flash memory.